-The benefit of cannabis to the human body is far beyond just enjoying a night out with friends by the lakeside while enjoying some munchies.
+The benefit of cannabis to the human body goes far beyond just enjoying a night out with friends by the lakeside while enjoying some munchies.
 We now know that cannabis contains over 100 different cannabinoids, some of them in lesser quantities than others.
 One of the lesser occurring cannabinoids is known as Cannabigerovarin, or simply CBGV.

 The compound was isolated by the researchers from Hashish, a resin that was developed from an active flowering marijuana plant.

 CBGV is derived from CBG – just like any other cannabinoid.
 CBGV becomes activated once heated.
 This process is known as decarboxylation, and it’s quite common in the manufacturing of hemp and marijuana products.